DIY Citrus Cleaner – Therapeutic and Household uses of Orange, Grapefruit, and Lemon Peels.

 Lemon halves, that you’ve squeezed the juice from, can be used to clean silver, brass, and marble.
-Rub a lemon half in some salt and rub on stained fabric to remove stains.
+Rub a lemon half in some salt and rub it on stained fabric to remove stains.
 Works especially well on linen.
 It will also reduce nicotine stains on nails and teeth, and fade freckles.
 Don’t rub it on a cut, though, it will sting.

 Therapeutic use of citrus fruits

 Now, what if you want to extract the citrus oil for a therapeutic benefit or internal use?
 And why would you want to?

 Here we will talk only of organically grown fruit.
 You want to grow these on your own homestead or have a source close to home, or purchase certified organic fruit only.
 You can buy essential oils of most citrus fruit and they vary in price with lemon oil being the least expensive, and exotic citrus fruit like bergamot being very dear.
 Most commercially available essential oils, which are extracted from the peels of the fruit are not organic and will contain concentrated amounts of pesticides, and fungicides used on the peels, so caveat emptor.

 Method for extracting citrus oil at home for therapeutic use:

 For therapeutic use, you can extract the oils from your own citrus fruit through the same method as above, however, use unpasteurized cider vinegar instead of white vinegar, and only use organic fruit.
 You can also use a good quality vodka to extract the oils, instead of vinegar.
 But follow the method for the vinegar, substituting vodka for the vinegar called for in the recipe.
-Wash the fruit well before placing in the jars with the vinegar.
-Most store bought citrus fruit, even organic fruit, has been treated with a fungicide before shipping.
+Wash the fruit well before placing it in the jars with the vinegar.
+Most store-bought citrus fruit, even organic fruit, has been treated with a fungicide before shipping.
 You’ll want to wash it off if you plan to use the oil on your body or to drink it.

 Benefits of home extracted citrus oils